M365 Identity OAuth Flow by First-Party Microsoft App from Multiple IPs

 Install detection rules in Elastic Security

-Detect M365 Identity OAuth Flow by Rare Client to Microsoft Graph in the Elastic Security detection engine by installing this rule into your Elastic Stack.
+Detect M365 Identity OAuth Flow by First-Party Microsoft App from Multiple IPs in the Elastic Security detection engine by installing this rule into your Elastic Stack.

 To setup this rule, check out the installation guide for Prebuilt Security Detection Rules(external, opens in a new tab or window).